Hardiness zone: Scandinavia and Baltic Sea Region

 Scandinavia lies at the same latitude as Alaska or Greenland, but the effect of the warm North Atlantic Current is even more pronounced here than it is in Britain and Ireland.
-Save for a very small spot near Karasjok, Norway, which is in zone 2, nowhere in the Arctic part of Scandinavia gets below zone 3.
+Save for a very small spot around Karasjok Municipality, Norway, which is in zone 2, nowhere in the Arctic part of Scandinavia gets below zone 3.
 The Faroe Islands, at 62–63°N are in zone 8, as are the outer Lofoten Islands at 68°N. Tromsø, a coastal city in Norway at 70°N, is in zone 7, and even Longyearbyen, the northernmost true city in the world at 78°N, is still in zone 4.
 All these coastal locations have one thing in common, though, which are cool, damp summers, with temperatures rarely exceeding 20 C, or 15 C in Longyearbyen.
 This shows the importance of taking heat zones into account for better understanding of what may or may not grow.
+Milder parts of western Norway are in zone 9, and Sarpsborg south of Oslo at 59°N with more continental summers are in zone 8.
+Inland it gets colder in winter, Hamar at 61°N is in zone 6 and Røros further north is zone 4.

 In Sweden and Finland generally, at sea level to 500 m, zone 3 is north of the Arctic Circle, including cities like Karesuando and Pajala.
 Kiruna is the major exception here, which being located on a hill above frost traps, is in zone 5.
 Zone 4 lies between the Arctic Circle and about 64–66°N, with cities such as Oulu, Rovaniemi and Jokkmokk, zone 5 (south to 61–62°N) contains cities such as Tampere, Umeå, and Östersund.
 Zone 6 covers the south of mainland Finland, Sweden north of 60°N, and the high plateau of Småland further south.
 Here one will find cities such as Gävle, Örebro, Sundsvall, and Helsinki. Åland, as well as coastal southern Sweden, and the Stockholm area are in zone 7.
 The west coast of Sweden (Gothenburg and southwards) enjoys particularly mild winters and lies in zone 7, therefore being friendly to some hardy exotic species (found, for example, in the Gothenburg Botanical Garden), the southeast coast of Sweden has a colder winter due to the absence of the Gulf Stream.

-Denmark is in zones 9a, 8b, and 8a.

-Estonia is divided to warmer West and North coast (Tallinn 6b, Haapsalu 7b, Kärdla 7a, Kuressaare 7a, Paide 6a, Rakvere 6a, Narva 6a, Viljandi 6b) and colder inland (Tartu 5a, Valga 5a, Võru 5a).

-Latvia's capital Riga is in zone 6b.
-The country is in zones 5a, 5b, 6a, 6b, 7a and 7b.

-Lithuania's capital Vilnius is in zone 5b.
-The country is in zones 5b, 6a, 6b and 7a.